Kick Buttowski: Suburban Daredevil

-Kick Buttowski: Suburban Daredevil (also simply known as Kick Buttowski) is an American animated television series created by Sandro Corsaro and produced by Disney Television Animation, debuting on February 13, 2010.
-Premiering exactly one year after the launch of Disney XD, with two episodes airing the first day, it was the fourth Disney XD original series and the first animated series for the network.
+Kick Buttowski: Suburban Daredevil is an American animated television series created by Sandro Corsaro.
+It was produced by Disney Television Animation, and debuted on February 13, 2010.
+Premiering exactly one year after the launch of Disney XD, it was the fourth Disney XD original series and the first animated series for the network.

 The second season premiered on April 30, 2011.
-The show's episodes consist of two 11-minute segments, with 52 episodes produced in total of two seasons.
+The show's episodes consist of two 11-minute segments, with 52 episodes produced in total over two seasons.
 The series concluded on December 2, 2012.

 Plot

 The show follows a young boy named Clarence Francis "Kick" Buttowski who aspires to become the world's greatest daredevil with the help of his loyal friend, Gunther.

 Characters

-"Our big challenge was finding a voice for the character that can sustain a lot of stories, through numerous episodes," explains Coleman.
+"Our big challenge was finding a voice for the character that can sustain a lot of stories, through numerous episodes," explained Coleman.
 "We want to look at the characters far beyond a TV show, as a new character in the canon of Disney characters and find the right balance between comedy and action.
 One of the things that we are excited about is the fact that it's a total brand fit for us.
 It's a great companion piece for our hit show Phineas and Ferb—and has some of the same underlying themes of friendship and determination."